-Summary: This is an entry level, part-time position.
-The animal care employee is responsible for taking exceptional care of boarding clients here at Hawthorne Animal Hospital.
+Summary: The animal care employee is responsible for taking exceptional care of boarding clients here at Hawthorne Animal Hospital.
 The employee must perform many important tasks of our hospital such as care and treatment for animals in our boarding department, customer service regarding boarding admissions, discharges, and customer inquiries during the animal’s stay, general cleaning duties, and occasionally provide miscellaneous support to the veterinarians, veterinary practice manager, and other staff members.

 Tasks: The animal care employee shall be responsible for, but is not limited to the following: